Obesity and Health Promotion (PUBH5024)

 UNIT OF STUDY

-This unit will build on introductory public health core units of study, and apply them to consideration of global obesity as a public health problem.
+This unit will build on introductory public health core units of study, and apply them to consideration of obesity as a public health problem.
 The unit will develop students' skills in approaches to obesity monitoring, prevention programs and policies, extending research methods, critical appraisal skills, introductory health promotion and disease prevention in MPH.
 Students will develop an understanding of surveillance systems to monitor obesity, and develop skills in evidence based obesity prevention interventions in diverse social, cultural and community contexts.
-The course will include discussions of policies and international approaches to obesity prevention, as part of non-communicable disease prevention and control.
+The course will include discussions of policies and approaches to obesity prevention, as part of non-communicable disease prevention and control.

 Our courses that offer this unit of study

 - Graduate Certificate in Health Policy

 - Master of Public Health (Chronic Disease Prevention)